ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 The restart period is controlled by `restart_option` and `restart_n`, which set how often restart files are written.<br>
 !!! tip
     It is generally recommended to write restart files at the end of an experiment run.
 To achieve this, the `restart_*` fields should be set as a divisor of the corresponding `stop_*` values.
+Having said this, sometimes it is sensible to have fewer restarts to save stroage space, see: [Saving model restarts](/models/run-a-model/run-access-om3/#saving-model-restarts).

 For example, to run a configuration for 2 months and write restart files at the end of the run, set the following in the `~/access-om3/{{example_folder}}/nuopc.runconfig` file: